Area de Conservación Guanacaste

 Mostly Effective

 The site consists of different sectors and includes both marine and terrestrial areas which contributes to its high diversity of habitats and the conservation of the uninterrupted gradient from the Pacific Ocean across the highest peaks to the lowlands on the Caribbean side (World Heritage Committee, 2013).
 The boundary of the World Heritage site and the national management area of the same name do not coincide exactly.
 A Minor Boundary Modification is recommended, possibly to include the recently designated Bahia Santa Elena Marine Management Area (UNESCO, 2019).
+The site does not have a buffer zone, however the management authority is currently working on a proposal to define a buffer zone to be presented to the Committee (State Party Costa Rica, 2024)

 Some Concern